AInsights Entry for Dextro-Limonene (CAS: 5989-27-5)

 7. Toxicology, Safety & Exposure Considerations

-Dextro-limonene is considered safe for use in food and fragrance applications, with a high margin of safety.
+- Oral Exposure: Considered safe for consumption at typical flavor use levels, with a high margin of safety.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature